 For each level of severity different diet recommendations are given.

-To learn how to perform the GUSS correctly, please take a look at the instruction videos and written material below:
+To learn how to perform the GUSS correctly, please take a look at the material below: